amsegura/ExData_Plotting1/README.md

 Learning Repository</a>.
 The repo was forked from instructor's github at
 <a href="https://github.com/rdpeng/ExData_Plotting1"></a>.

-This link allows to download the original dataset (although .zip file is included in this repo):
+In thi repo you can find:

+* <b>Dataset</b>: It is included as a .zip file or you can downloaded from this link
-* <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]
+<a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

+* An R.script for obtaining the data set called "ExData_Plotting1_gettingdata"

+* 4 scripts to prepare the exploratory images and 4 png files with the images.

+#### Data set description

-* <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

 The following descriptions of the 9 variables in the dataset are taken